 These tests are necessary to distinguish a patient who is deficient in growth hormone or if he has low levels due to aging.

-Determine Your Levels of Growth Hormone and IGF-1 Using Simple Blood Tests!
+Get Your Growth Hormone Test and IGF-1 Test

 It has never been easier than now to test how much growth hormone your body is producing or what are your real levels of IGF-1 in the bloodstream.